Rajchowdhury420/overflow/README.md

 ```

 Then just use the tool as follows, ensuring you include the offset to the EIP
 register and the jump address in the format used below.
+Don't forget that if
+the target system is little-endian you need to write the jump address
+backwards (e.g. if the address is "\x01\x02\x03\x04", write it as
+"\x04\x03\x02\x01").
 ```
-$ overflow exploit -H 127.0.0.1 -P 4444 -o 160 -j "0x5f4a358f" -S path/to/payload.shell
+$ overflow exploit -H 127.0.0.1 -P 4444 -o 160 -j "\x5f\x4a\x35\x8f" -S path/to/payload.shell
 ```
 ```
   ______   __   __ ______   ______